rwth-i6/returnn/docs/configuration_reference/behavior_version.rst

 Behavior version 13 (2022-10-13)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This enables some extra checks in the :class:`RecLayer` which break some old configs,
+This enables some extra checks in the TF :class:`RecLayer` which break some old configs,
 where the old configs where actually broken,
 but those broken parts did not play a role for the training
 and thus it did not matter.